cameronbweston/anime-showdown/README.md

 - The "Add to Collection", "More Details", and "View on MyAnimeList" buttons on the winning view page not currently operational.
 - The "Choose" button on the Profile Details view is unneccessary and currently breaks the page.
 The card "Synopsis" button reveals the window, but for some reason it doesn't contain the synopsis as it does during gameplay.
 - Currently unable to leave a review.
+- After updating profile through "Settings", the following redirected page needs an additional refresh to reflect the changes.

 ## Lessons Learned:
 This project was a major lesson in planning, time management, communication, and teamwork.
 There should have been more detail in the planning and to the division of responsibilities.